 Intrigued I submitted an application, including the personal information required for a background check and detailed explanations about my humble skills such as computer support, online ecommerce (Certified eBay GrandMaster), and usability testing (Is this even on?).

 Two weeks after submitting my application, I received an update from TaskRabbit:

 Congratulations!
 Your Tasker application has been approved.
 You are now ready to work smarter and provide high-quality, reliable help to your neighbors.
 To get started, install the Tasker mobile app and indicate that you are available for hire.
 As soon as a Client has a request that matches your availability and skills, you’ll receive an invitation to the task.

 I followed the link to download the Tasker app for Android.
 Oddly, the app isn’t installed via the Google Play Store and instead requires you to install it as a separate .apk file (What happens on iOS?).
 I ended up having to temporarily disable the security setting on my phone to allow installation of apps from unknown sources (read: not via Google Play).

-With that little jaunt configuring critical security settings on my malware-plagued Android phone, I logged into my account, updated some profile details, and…waited.
+With that little jaunt configuring critical security settings on my Nexus 4, I logged into my account, updated some profile details, and…waited.